Skip to Content

 Part fortress, part city, Kuelap was the Chachapoya’s stronghold in the mountains.

-Not only was it was built centuries before better-known Machu Picchu, it’s home to the largest ancient stone structure in the Americas, thanks to its enormous, 20-metre-high defensive wall that still protects it to this day.
+Not only was it built centuries before the better-known Machu Picchu, but it’s home to the largest ancient stone structure in the Americas, thanks to its enormous, 20-meter-high defensive wall that still protects it to this day.

 Surrounded by superlative mountain scenery, this site’s popularity is growing rapidly, and it’s since been dubbed the “Machu Picchu of northern Peru” because of its lofty hilltop position and its appeal to visitors.